sapcc/cyclone/README.md

 ## Why?

-In modern clusters compute instances are considered as Cattles, but there are exceptions, when a compute instance is a Pet and needs care, especially when you need to migrate or clone it to a new OpenStack region or availability zone.
+In modern clusters compute instances are considered as a Cattle, but there are exceptions, when a compute instance is a Pet and needs care, especially when you need to migrate or clone it to a new OpenStack region or availability zone.

 Here comes cyclone (**C**loud **Clone** or cclone) to help you with this task.
 It takes care about all volumes attached to a VM and clones them with all required intermediate type conversions.